Florida’s Emerald Coast

 Here you can enjoy a variety of activities in, and around, the water.
 Navarre Beach Marine Park’s pier is the longest in the state, making it a great place for fishing.
 Access this 24 hour pier, for a small fee.
 Since it extends south into the Gulf it’s a great place to view sun rises and sun sets.
 Lucky visitors will also spot groups of dolphin, or even stingrays, or a sea turtle swimming along!

 The Park also has scooters, paddle boards, and even sail boats available for rent near the pier.
-Pavillions are available, and visitors using wheel chairs and other mobility devices can use the permanent ADA compliant “Mobi Mat” that runs 100 feet from the Kayak Dune overpass to the Gulf.
+Pavilions are available, and visitors using wheel chairs and other mobility devices can use the permanent ADA compliant “Mobi Mat” that runs 100 feet from the Kayak Dune overpass to the Gulf.

 Beneath the Waves at Navarre Beach